scottburlovich/dell-7510-hackintosh-catalina-efi/Readme.md

-# Dell Precision 7510 - MacOS Catalina Bootpack for Clover
+# Dell Precision 7510 - MacOS 10.15.x Catalina EFI Partition

-This documentation is written assuming that you are already familiar with the process of setting up the [Clover](https://github.com/CloverHackyColor/CloverBootloader/releases) bootloader and installing MacOS on unofficial hardware.
-If this is not the case, please familiarize yourself with these processes as no support will be provided for them.
+This documentation is written assuming that you are already familiar with the process of setting up and installing MacOS on unofficial hardware.

-Bootpack has been customized for Dell Precision 7510's with the following key specs:
+EFI partition has been customized for Dell Precision 7510's with the following key specs:

 - Intel i7 6820HQ (Skylake)
 - Intel HD530 iGPU